UPDATE APRIL 2023 - See new action kit, below

-A bill that passed in March 2021 (Bill C-7) called for a comprehensive review of the Medical Assistance in Dying (MAID) provisions and the related issues of mature minors, advance requests, mental illness, the state of palliative care in Canada and the protection of Canadians with disabilities.
+) calling for a comprehensive review of the medical assistance in dying (MAID) provisions and the related issues of mature minors, advance requests, mental illness, the state of palliative care in Canada and the protection of Canadians with disabilities.
 The review was conducted by a special joint committee

 The EFC opposes euthanasia and assisted suicide.
 The EFC also opposes the planned expansion of MAiD in cases of medical illness alone set for March 2024 (delayed from original date of March 2023 to give doctors more time to prepare).